mfkhan267/jenkins_on_azure2024/README.md

-# No Non-Sense Running Jenkins on an Azure Linux VM like a BOSS
+# NO non-sense Running Jenkins on an Azure Linux VM like a BOSS

 # Part 1